vitalab/vitalab.github.io/deep-learning/_posts/2018-08-17-polygon-rnn-plusplus.md

 ### Gated Graph Neural Network

 - Extends RNN to graphs using message passing between nodes for a predefined number of steps (T=5)
-- Input: polygon represented as a cyclic graph; for each node, a pach is extracted from the image
+- Input: polygon represented as a cyclic graph; for each node, a patch is extracted from the image
 - Prediction : relative displacement in a D'xD' grid (treated as a classification task)
 - Cross-entropy loss